terrytwk/ctx-tool/README.md

 The extension provides optimal Markdown editor settings automatically.
 If the `@` autocomplete isn't working, try the following:

 ### Quick Fix
-Run **"Ctx: Configure Markdown Settings"** from the Command Palette to apply workspace settings.
+Run **"Ctx: Configure Markdown Settings"** from the Command Palette to apply workspace tings.

 ### Manual Configuration
 If the automatic defaults are overridden by your settings, add these to your workspace **Settings (JSON)**: